guilt/NeuralinkCompression/README.md

 ```

 We already improved the baseline by 12MB, a 20% saving.
 With extremely time-taking compression,
 but it gets us very close to the entropy of this file.
+Sidecar sizes are similar.

 This isn't great but it already confirms my suspicions about the file.